 Seating at Opera on the Beach is in three sections – Premium, A-Reserve and B-Reserve.
 Within those sections, seating is unreserved.
 The venue opens at 5.00pm so you can come early and choose somewhere to sit.

 In the Premium section, a low-set beach chair will be provided.

-In A and B Reserve, we recommend you bring a blanket or towel to sit on.
-You may bring your own low-set beach chair, but you won’t be able to sit on a full-sized chair or anything else that could block the view of the people behind you.
+In A and B Reserve, we recommend you bring a blanket or towel to sit on if you cannot bring a chair – as indicated in the picture.
+Please note that you won’t be able to sit on a full-sized chair or anything else that could block the view of the people behind you.

 What if I need a chair?

 Special areas at the edge of the seating sections will be arranged for people who cannot sit on the ground.
 If you need to sit in this area, you must let us know in advance.
 Space in this area is limited, so we ask that you only register for it if you really need to do so.

 To register to sit in this section, email email@example.com or call (07) 5534 3500.
 Please register at least two weeks before the performance.
 Space is limited, so we recommend registering early.

 We have a very limited number of beach wheelchairs available.
 To reserve one, email firstname.lastname@example.org or call (07) 5534 3500.